tomzx/blog.tomrochette.com-content/agi/reality-model/article.md

 ## Things to explore

-* How to determine if my actions truly have consequences (think of an AI controlling an actuator, is it really in control of it?)
+* How to determine if my actions truly have consequences (think of an AI controlling an actuator, is it really in control of it?) (correlation vs causation)

 # Overview